govindak-umd/ORB_SLAM_2and3_Dev/README.md

     ./Examples/Monocular/mono_kitti Vocabulary/ORBvoc.txt Examples/Monocular/KITTI00-02.yaml ../Lite_ORB_SLAM2/datasets/kitti_dataset/sequences/00

-To test ORB SLAM-2 on the custom dataset, a change has to be made on the camera setup yaml file:
+To test ORB SLAM-3 on a custom dataset, a change has to be made on the camera setup yaml file:

 The updated file has been uploaded here as *nexigo_cam_orb_slam_3.yaml*.

-THe changes are:
+The changes are:

 - Add camera width param
-- Add camera heigh param
+- Add camera height param
 - Add camera type - 'pinhole'

 The new map is saved as KeyFrameTrajectory.txt and can be seen with